Ewan Urain

-Ewan Roy Urain Aird (born 10 March 2000) is a professional footballer who plays as a forward for SD Amorebieta, on loan from Bilbao Athletic.
+Ewan Roy Urain Aird (born 10 March 2000) is a professional footballer who plays as a forward for Italian Serie D club Manfredonia.
 Born in Spain, he represented Scotland at under-21 level.

 Background

 Urain was born in Durango in the Basque region.
 His mother Diane grew up in Dumfriesshire, taught English abroad and met her Biscayan husband in Spain.

 Club career

 After a spell with hometown side SCD Durango, he joined Athletic Bilbao in 2015.
 He turned out for the club at under-16 and under-17 level before hitting 19 goals for the under-18 side.
 In 2018 he scored 13 goals for the club's farm team CD Basconia, based in Basauri.

 He began to feature regularly for the B team in the 2020–21 season (though interrupted by injuries) as the side reached the play-offs for promotion to the second division, but lost in the last round.

 Having missed parts of the 2021–22 Primera Federación campaign with injuries and been used mainly as a late substitute when he was available, which continued at the start of 2022–23, in December 2022 he moved on loan to SD Amorebieta, playing at the same level as Bilbao Athletic, for the remainder of that season.